 - If you use Azure Automation and Azure CDN, you can only tag a maximum of 15 resources.

-It proves why Cost Management teams are adopting various financial management platforms to optimize cloud expenses.
+This proves why Cost Management teams are adopting various financial management platforms to optimize cloud expenses.

 Using the tagging/labeling systems, it becomes easier to keep, find, track, calculate, and optimize expenditure efficiently and effectively, ultimately bringing down the overall operating costs associated with the cloud to a minimum and helps generate more revenue.